fshapes/fshapesTk/README.md

-# fshapesTk
+# The fshapes Toolkit

-The fshapesTk is a matlab toolkit written in Matlab, C and Cuda that can be used to analyse functional shapes (sets of landmarks, curves or surfaces on which a scalar field is defined).
-The repository has moved to [https://plmlab.math.cnrs.fr/benjamin.charlier/fshapesTk](https://plmlab.math.cnrs.fr/benjamin.charlier/fshapesTk)
+The fshapesTk is a Matlab toolkit written in Matlab, C and Cuda that can be used to analyse functional shapes (sets of landmarks, curves or surfaces on which a scalar field is defined).

+# New Repo

+The repository has moved to [**https://plmlab.math.cnrs.fr/benjamin.charlier/fshapesTk**](https://plmlab.math.cnrs.fr/benjamin.charlier/fshapesTk)

+# References

 The fshapesTk toolbox can be used to reproduce the examples in the following paper :